jamiehenzy/Genome_analysis/Command_line_getting_started.md

 You'll then be asked to enter your password, but as you type it, you won't see the prompt moving.
 If you entered everything correctly, you'll see a screen that has "EXPLORER" printed in large letters across it.

 **First "best practice"**: Please always log off after you finish a session.
 To do so, enter the word "exit" at the prompt.
-Congrats on your maiden voyage into a new world!
+Congrats on your maiden voyage into an exciting new world!